-- > "Activate for a time", it will Activate the selected output for the selected number of seconds specified. - > "Activate for a time Pause Activate for a time", it will Activate the selected output for the selected number of seconds specified.
-The output will remain off for a selected period, after which it will again activate for the selected number of seconds. - > "Activate (Leave Activated)", it will Activate the selected output and leave it activated.
-The inverse applies to "De-Activate (Leave De-Activated)". - > "Change State", it will either change the state of the selected output, meaning that it will active it if it was de-activated and vice versa.
+"Activate for a time", it will Activate the selected output for the selected number of seconds specified.

+"Activate for a time - Pause - Activate for a time", it will Activate the selected output for the selected number of seconds specified.
+The output will remain off for a selected period, after which it will again activate for the selected number of seconds.

+"Activate (Leave Activated)", it will Activate the selected output and leave it activated.
+The inverse applies to "De-Activate (Leave Deactivated)".

+"Change State", it will either change the state of the selected output, meaning that it will activate it if it was deactivated and vice versa.